dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The canonical textual representation of the account follows the [definition in ICRC-1](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md).
 ICRC-7 accounts have the same structure and follow the same overall principles as ICRC-1 accounts.

-ICRC-7 views the ICRC-1 `Account`, a `(principal, subaccount)` tuple as primary citizen.
-For this reason, approval and transfer operations refer to the full account and not only the principal.
-For this reason, some methods comprise an extra optional `from_subaccount` or `spender_subaccount` parameter that together with the caller form an account to perform the respective operation on.
-Leaving such parameter `null` has the semantics of referring to the default `0` subaccount.
+ICRC-7 views the ICRC-1 `Account` as primary concept, meaning that operations like approvals and transfers refer to the full account and not only the principal part thereof.
+Thus, some methods comprise an extra optional `from_subaccount` or `spender_subaccount` parameter that together with the caller form an account to perform the respective operation on.
+Leaving such subaccount parameter `null` always has the semantics of referring to the default subaccount comprised of all zeroes.

 ### Token Identifiers

 Tokens in ICRC-7 are identified through _token identifiers_, or _token ids_.
 A token id is a natural number value.
 Token identifiers do not need to be allocated in a contiguous manner.
-Non-contiguous, i.e., sparse, allocations are, for example, useful for mapping string-based identifiers to token ids.
+Non-contiguous, i.e., sparse, allocations are, for example, useful for mapping string-based identifiers to token ids, which is, for example, important for making other NFT standards that use strings as token identifiers compatible with ICRC-7.

 ## Methods

 ### Conventions

+The methods, both queries and update calls, that operate on token ids as inputs are *batch methods* that can receive vectors of token ids, i.e., batches of token ids, as input.
+The output of a batch method is a vector with records comprising a token id and a response belonging to this token id.
 Unless specified explicitly otherwise, the ordering of response elements for batch calls is not defined, i.e., is arbitrary.
-The methods, both queries and update calls, that operate on token ids are batch methods that can receive vectors of token ids as input.
-The output of such a method is a vector with records comprising a token id and a response belonging to this token id.
-The ordering of the response elements is undefined.
-This API pattern does not require the caller to correlate the response elements to the input, but the response is self contained.
-For batch calls, the lenght of the output vector may be shorter than that of the input vector, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method's implementation logic.
+For batch calls, every token id in the input MUST occur in exactly one output.
+If the input contains duplicate token ids for update calls, the ledger must trap.
+Duplicate token ids in batch query calls may result in duplicate token ids in the response or may be deduplicated.
+The lenght of the response vector may be shorter than that of the input vector in batch query calls, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method's implementation logic.

 Methods that modify the state of the ledger have responses that comprise transaction indices as part of the response in the success case.
-Such a transaction index is an index into the chain of transactions that have been made for this ledger and therefore refers a specific block created for this ledger.
+Such a transaction index is an index into the chain of blocks containing the transaction history of this ledger.
+The format of the transaction history is not part of the ICRC-7 standard, but will be published as a separate standard.

 The response size for responses to messages sent to a canister smart contract on the IC is constrained to a fixed constant size.
 For requests that could result in larger response messages, the caller SHOULD ensure to constrain the input accordingly so that the response remains below the maximum allowed size, e.g., not query too many token ids in one batch call.
-If the maximum size of a response is hit, the ledger canister traps.
+If the size limit of a response is hit, the ledger canister MUST trap.
 The ledger SHOULD make sure that the response size does not exceed the permitted maximum *before* making any changes that might be committed to replicated state.

 Each defined Candid type is only presented once in the text upon its first use in a method.
 Likewise, error responses are not specified repeatedly for all methods after having been first explained.